 To keep things focused, common endpoint patterns are omitted, including:

-- Endpoint policies for access control
+- Endpoint policies for access control (policy property)

-- Cross-region endpoint configuration (serviceRegion)
+- Cross-region service access (serviceRegion)

 These omissions are intentional: the goal is to illustrate how each endpoint feature is wired, not provide drop-in networking modules.
 See the VPC Endpoint resource reference for all available configuration options.